 Related: The Best Microwaves

 If you’re looking for a microwave and convection oven in one, this LG Over-the-Range Convection Microwave is an excellent choice.
 With 950 watts, this stainless steel model is a great way to cook and reheat any meal.
-When used as a second oven, it can offer up to 1500 watts of power.
+When used as a convection oven, it can offer up to 1500 watts of power.

 Does your current microwave overcook or undercook food?
 This model is designed to help you get it right and take the guesswork out of cooking.
 It features humidity-sensing technology that determines when your food is ready and automatically shuts off.
 So you can say goodbye to dry chicken and cold fish.